 Solace Health Group Clinical Ethics Policy

-At Solace Health Group, our ethical commitment to client safety, dignity, and clinical integrity guides every aspect of our care and communication.
-This policy outlines our ethical framework for delivering addiction recovery services.
+At Solace Health Group, our commitment to ethics shapes every decision and interaction.
+We hold ourselves accountable to the highest standards of client safety, dignity, and clinical integrity.
+This policy defines the principles guiding our addiction recovery services.

 1. Client Dignity and Autonomy

-We honor each client's right to make informed decisions about their treatment.
+We respect each client’s right to self-determination in their care.
 This includes:

 Informed consent for all services